nrfconnect/sdk-sidewalk/.devcontainer/README.md

 - Do not add anything to git config in "PostCreateCommand" in devcontainer.json - it is known to break the integration of ssh/gpg keys with host machine.

-- if the flash operation fails without the use of sudo, please install SEGGER Jlink tools to host machine
+- If the flash operation fails without the use of sudo, please install SEGGER Jlink tools to host machine

-- Downloading private repository in "PostCreateCommand" require username and password even if the vscode is integrated with github account - to overcome this issue bootstrap.sh has been implemented

 - The older Docker version may have problem with running Ubuntu 22.04, sse [docker/hub-feedback#2235](https://github.com/docker/hub-feedback/issues/2235)